sombersomni/encage/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License.

+## Thank Yous
+Thank you to Eric Elliott for creating cuid.
+The automatic iding wouldn't be possible without his [cuid](https://github.com/ericelliott/cuid) library.